Ysoroko/Challenges/README.md

-# HackerRank
+# Challenges

-A list of interesting challenges and topics I did on HackerRank website
+A list of interesting challenges and topics I did on HackerRank, Codewars and Codingame websites

 Work in progress